-Performance-based Compensation Programs
+Overview of Performance-Based Compensation Programs

 The Compensation Committee strongly believes that our compensation practices accomplish the goal of pay-for-performance by rewarding our executives for the achievement of both short-term and long-term superior financial and strategic performance.
-To align our executives' compensation with stockholders' interests, the Compensation Committee has concluded that a majority of our executives' compensation should be at-risk - in the form of annual incentive opportunity and long-term equitybased awards.
-As of the end of Fiscal 2013, the percentage of total target compensation that was at-risk for each of our current NEOs were 93% for Mr. Lauren, 94% for Mr. Farah, 92% for Ms. Nemerov, 73% for Mr. Peterson and 56% for Mr. Kosh.
+To align our executives' compensation with stockholders' interests, the Compensation Committee has concluded that a majority of our executives' compensation should be at-risk - in the form of annual cash incentive and long-term equity-based awards.